yoe/fosdemvideo/README.md

 ToDo
 ====
-* buy gaffa-tape - lots of
+* wouter: buy gaffa-tape - 10 rolls
+ * ask Gerry
+* organize transportation, leaving mechelen at 1100 on friday, for arrival at ULB at 1200
 * security starts to become an issue - think about it.
 * wouter: finish fosdem-loop.dv
 * wouter: build a list of contacts per devroom so we can update the rooms sheet
 * sorted, in progress:
+ * boxes?!?
  * wouter: find 2 other cameras - contacted two companies
  * wouter: order/confirm 5 more laptops - confirmed
 * mail devroom managers and/or volunteers: